wallaceEcoMod/wallace/README.md

 *Wallace* can be installed via Github by executing the following R code.
 Please note the following pre-install:

-1. Before installing, to ensure a smooth Wallace experience, please make sure you have installed the latest versions of both R and RStudio.
+1. Before installing, to ensure a smooth Wallace experience, please make sure you have installed the latest versions of both R (<a href= "https://cran.r-project.org/bin/macosx/" target="_blank">Mac OS</a>, <a href= "https://cran.r-project.org/bin/windows/base/" target="_blank">Windows</a>) and RStudio (<a href= "https://www.rstudio.com/products/rstudio/download3/" target="_blank">Mac OS /  Windows</a>: choose the free version).

 2. As *Wallace* uses the Java program `maxent.jar` to run Maxent via the `maxent()` function in `dismo`, there are a couple of hoops to jump through.
  2. *Wallace* uses the package `rJava`, which requires that the version of Java on your computer (32-bit or 64-bit) match that of the R you are using.
 For example, if you are running 64-bit R, please make sure your Java is also 64-bit, or else `rJava` will be unable to load.
 Install the latest version of Java <a href="https://java.com/en/download/manual.jsp" target="_blank">here</a>, and 64-bit Windows users should make sure to select "Windows Offline (64-bit)".
 There is currently only a 64-bit download for Mac OS.